kevinfengcs88/nvim/README.md

 - Look into a plugin for maintaining sessions (persistence of buffers across sessions)
 - Fix blackjack score storing directory bug (once the directory is created, it becomes a permission error)
 - Find out if there is a way to do fuzzy finding for cmdline
-- Add installation and set up for i3wm
 - Add installation and set up for tmux
 - Add installation and set up for lf (terminal file manager)
 - Add installation and set up for Alacritty